- Tablet mode is automatically activated when the keyboard is disconnected on 2-in-1 devices.

 - Windows 11 optimizes the touch experience in apps and the taskbar.

-Do you have a touch-enabled Windows 11 device and are wondering what the famous tablet mode is?
-This feature isn't new, but it has changed compared to previous versions of the operating system, especially if you're using Windows 10.
-In this article, we'll explain all the secrets of this tool, from how to detect it to how to configure it to get the most out of it.
+Do you have a touch device running Windows 11 and are wondering what the famous tablet mode is?
+This feature isn't new, but it has changed compared to previous versions of the operating system, especially if you're coming from Windows 10.
+In this article, we'll break down all the secrets of this tool, from how to detect it to how to configure it to get the most out of it.

-Whether you're using a convertible laptop, a 2-in-1 hybrid, or a Windows 11 tablet, the system is ready to provide you with a more comfortable and intuitive experience.Plus, you'll discover how it works internally, what gestures you can use, how to optimize the taskbar, and how to configure the touch keyboard.
-Everything explained step by step and without any fuss.
+Whether you use a convertible laptop, a 2-in-1 hybrid, or a Windows 11 tablet, the system is designed to provide a more comfortable and intuitive experience .
+You'll also discover how it works internally, what gestures you can use, how to optimize the taskbar, and how to configure the touch keyboard.
+Everything is explained step by step, without any fuss.

 What is tablet mode in Windows 11?

-Windows 11 tablet mode is a touch-friendly interface that appears automatically when the system detects that the physical keyboard has been disconnected..
+Windows 11's tablet mode is a touch-optimized interface that appears automatically when the system detects that the physical keyboard has been disconnected.

-Also, if you rotate the device, The system will detect the change and automatically rotate the screen, as long as you don't have the rotation locked.
+Additionally, if you rotate the device, the system will detect the change and automatically rotate the screen , provided you haven't locked the rotation.
 You can also lock it if you want a specific orientation at all times.

 Advantages of tablet mode in Windows 11

-Furthermore, You have a virtual keyboard that is activated automatically by tapping a text field.
-This keyboard can be moved around the screen and customized via the settings options to appear whenever you prefer.
+In addition, you have a virtual keyboard that activates automatically when you touch a text field.
+This keyboard can be moved around the screen and customized in the settings to appear whenever you prefer.

-Tablet mode also adjusts the taskbar to be more comfortable in touch mode., allowing configurations such as hiding it automatically when a window is opened or grouping icons differently.
+Tablet mode also adjusts the taskbar to be more comfortable in touch format , allowing settings such as automatically hiding it when a window is opened or grouping icons differently.

 How to enable tablet mode in Windows 11

 One of the main questions among users is how to activate this mode.
-In Windows 11, there is no longer a dedicated button from Settings or Action Center. to manually activate tablet mode.
-This is a clear difference from Windows 10, where it was possible to manually force it.
+In Windows 11, there is no longer a specific button in Settings or the Action Center to manually activate tablet mode.
+This is a clear difference compared to Windows 10, where it was possible to force it manually.

 Key settings for tablet mode

-Although you can't turn the mode on or off manually, Yes, you can customize certain relevant aspects of the touch experience from the configuration options..
+Although you cannot manually activate or deactivate the mode, you can customize certain relevant aspects of the touch experience from the settings options.

 You can also decide whether the taskbar hides automatically when you're in an app, which is useful for freeing up screen space.

-In section «Time and language» > «Writing» > «Touch keyboard», you'll find options such as displaying it whenever a text field is tapped or customizing its behavior so that it doesn't appear if you're temporarily using a Bluetooth keyboard.
+In the "Time and Language" > "Typing" > "Touch Keyboard" section , you will find options such as showing it whenever a text field is touched or customizing its behavior so that it does not appear if you are temporarily using a Bluetooth keyboard.

-To configure screen rotation, go to «Settings» > «System» > «Display» and adjust the orientation from there.
-You can also turn the rotation lock on or off depending on your needs.
+To configure screen rotation, go to Settings > System > Display and adjust the orientation from there.
+You can also enable or disable rotation lock as needed.

 Touch gestures in Windows 11